 It is a normal competitive practice to benchmark competitor prices in most markets.
 If you are not monitoring competitor prices then you are missing a crucial and readily available source of competitor information that can give clues to a vast quantity of additional data.
 (Link price changes to company financials, to get trends in profitability; price changes also gives indications on how the company sees its products over time and thus overall marketing strategy.)
 This applies irrespective of whether you are a retailer, manufacturer or in a service industry.
 The only real difference is the accessibility of the price information.

-In the retail sector obtaining price, information is usually straightforward.
+In the retail sector obtaining price information is usually straightforward.
 You can go to a shop and ask or usually just see the price tag.
 As a consumer, there should be no problem shopping at a competitor’s outlets.
 However, it is not ethical to nose around in “staff only” areas or store rooms, for example, or to damage stock, etc. Also, although the information is usually public, store staff may object and ask why you are making long lists of prices and stock holdings.
 If they do, you would need to say what you are doing – otherwise, you would be misrepresenting yourself – so walking around with a note pad, or recording device could cause raise suspicions and cause you problems.
 Of course, this problem only arises when checking prices at a physical location.
-Checking prices on their e-commerce / Internet stores are much simpler.
+Checking prices on their e-commerce / Internet stores is much simpler.

 In business-to-business environments collecting price, information can be much more difficult.
 Many companies are secretive.
 Even worse, they may not even have a formal price list that will be made available outside the company.
 Prices offered will vary depending on a number of factors, including the quantity purchased (and so any resulting discounts) or other services offered.
 Unless you actually intend to purchase competitor products, do not claim to be a potential customer if contacting a competitor directly – as that could be viewed as misrepresentation and so unethical.